-For me, the notion of commissioning is when a pretty girl swings a bottle of champagne at the bow of a boat wrapped in red and blue ribbons, and it slides down the ways into the water.
-In reality, the getting-ready-to-cruise effort (commissioning in other words) is a yearlong activity wrapped around the 6 to 12 weeks at sea I sometimes manage to schedule.
+For me, the notion of commissioning is when someone swings a bottle of champagne at the bow of a boat wrapped in red and blue ribbons, and it slides down the ways into the water.
+In reality, the getting-ready-to-cruise effort (commissioning, in other words) is a yearlong activity wrapped around the 6 to 12 weeks at sea I sometimes manage to schedule.

-That’s the way it is when one owns a 33-year-old yacht.
-Last cruising season the original icemaker failed.
+That’s the way it is when one owns a 33-year-old boat.
+One recent cruising season, the original icemaker failed.
 It was the only casualty, aside from a few drops of oil that leaked from the windlass.
 I also noticed that a corner of the skylight in the forward cabin had cracked off, creating the threat of a water leak.

 So, spring commissioning—which is all about getting a boat in shape for weeks at sea—began in the fall, not long after returning from the central coast of British Columbia.
 I changed the oil and filters, and replaced a length of pipe in one engine’s cooling system.
 There was still time to lightly sand the teak handrails and add a couple of coats of varnish.
 Lousy weather interrupted this effort and I still have a bit more to do.

 The windlass came apart around pumpkin season—its motor was overhauled and gearbox seals replaced.
 Around Christmas time, I went shopping for an icemaker and was pleased to find the manufacturer (U-Line) was still in business and still producing a unit with the same dimensions.
-In January, my 1991-vintage 8hp outboard received new spark plugs, thermostat and thermostat housing, seawater impeller and fresh gear oil.
+That January, my 1991-vintage 8-hp outboard received new spark plugs, thermostat and thermostat housing, seawater impeller and fresh gear oil.

 I removed the skylight cover late in the winter and found I needed professional help.
 Integrity Marine in Anacortes ordered a new piece of plastic and did the edge routing I couldn’t do.
 It’s back in place now.

-This year, before the spring commissioning season officially arrived, I began servicing my 6-year-old 6kW generator when snow fell.
+One year, before the spring commissioning season officially arrived, I began servicing my 6-year-old 6kW generator when snow fell.
 It had about 600 hours on the clock.
-I finished changing the oil and all the filters, but the manufacturer also recommended changing the coolant and cleaning the heat exchanger (those are jobs I need to schedule).
-I also talked with Dave and he said I’m next on his list for a deep cleaning, waxing, and buffing.
+I finished changing the oil and all the filters, but the manufacturer also recommended changing the coolant and cleaning the heat exchanger (those are jobs I needed to schedule).
+I also talked with Dave, and he said I was next on his list for a deep cleaning, waxing and buffing.
 He planned to start the first day of spring.

 If I were to put off cruising prep work until spring I would do just what I do every fall: